easy-software-ufal/catalog-test-smells/docs/source/index.rst

-Welcome to the Open Test Smell Catalog!
+Welcome to the Open Test Smells Catalog!
 ===================================

 Search for your smell using the **search** or the **sidebar** if you already know where to look, or browse by category in the left panel.
 There is a **lot** to see!